wandb/docs/docs/guides/hosting/manage-users.md

 An invite link will be sent to the user by email.
 Once the user accepts the invite, they will have access to the W&B instance (organization).

 :::info
-Note that the add user option may be greyed out if there are no more seats in the license.
-Reach out to your W&B team in such a case.
+Note that the **Add user** option might be greyed out if there are no more seats in the license.
+Reach out to your W&B team if you have difficulty adding users.
 :::

 :::note